-As new releases of Minecraft come out, so do new blocks and features.
+As new releases of Minecraft come out, so do new blocks, items, tools and cool new features.
 This listing not only gives you the block image, description and usage, it shows you how to create, craft and use them together in your builds.

 This site provides you with the blocks which can be enchanted and the ID's associated with each enchantment.
 The next link below describes the process of enchanting.

 One of the big advantages of Minecraft is its ability to extend the scope of usage for a single block.
-In a vanilla server (no plugins or mods), you can enchant tools and armor still.
+In a vanilla server (no plugins or mods), you can enchant tools and armor.
 This site will tell you what can be enchanted and how.

 We have been taught that witches can brew potions and poisons, but that's not 100% true.
 Brewing has been around for thousands of years, long before the term "witch" came about.
 In the game, you can mix ingredients together like a scientist and then use them on yourself or others.

 Minecraft is a game of strategy, creativity and survival which can be played in one of five (5) modes which impact what you do and how you survive.
 Each mode gets more difficult and likelihood of you to DIE but we do not consider this the end of the game.
 You are always welcome to come right back into the game to try again to survive and not die.

 Creative Mode: A safe world to play, learn how to use Minecraft and have unlimited supply of all blocks in the game.